 - 1. For use by another College employee - 2.
-To representatives of federal and State agencies - 3.
-To accrediting organizations - 4.
-To the U.S. Comptroller General, Attorney General, or Department of Education - 5.
-To an alleged victim of a crime - 6.
+To accrediting organizations, and representatives of federal and State agencies - 3.
+To the U.S. Comptroller General, Attorney General, or Department of Education - 4.
+To an alleged victim of a crime - 5.
 To a parent of a dependent student as defined by the Internal Revenue Service

-A written consent from the student must contain following before educational records may be disclosed to third parties:
+A student's written consent must contain following before educational records may be disclosed to third parties:

-- 1. Date of request

-- 2. Student's social security number

-- 3. Student's signature

-- 4. Specific contact name or agency

-- 5. Summary of information which may be released
+- 1. Date of request - 2.
+Student's signature & social security number - 3.
+Specific contact name or agency - 4.
+Summary of information which may be released